High Density Lipoprotein (HDL) et PI3K signaling in atherosclerosis.

 3. Explore the potential of new HDL-related biomarkers, including IF1, as a diagnostic and prognostic biomarker for cardiovascular disease.

 Thus, this research axis has the potential to co-develop new drugs as a therapy for cardiovascular disease and a companion diagnostic test.
 It will thus permit a biologically and clinical based reassessment of the optimal therapeutic strategy for targeting HDL, with the ultimate goal of proposing a theranostic approach in the diagnosis/prognosis, prevention and treatment of cardiovascular diseases.

-Axis 2: To determine the molecular and cellular mechanisms involved in the response to arterial aggression, especially to study the role of the phosphoinositide 3-kinases in order to propose to new therapeutic approaches to prevent arterial damages.
+Axis 2: To determine the molecular and cellular mechanisms involved in the response to arterial aggression, especially to study the role of phosphoinositide 3-kinases in order to propose to therapeutic approaches to prevent arterial damages.